RikardLegge/view-model-mapper/README.md

 # view-model-mapper
 An visual view model mapping utility to make javascript interfaces more declarative.

-## Motivation
+## Motivation and synopsis
 This Project was inspired by the complexity of syncing data in user interfaces when writing web application.
+The view is defined through a schema which has taken it's inspiration from relational databases.
+Everything has an id and is connected together when the page page is parsed.
+This helps provide a modular and expandable schema for defining new types of behaviours.

 ## Goals